v1peridae/vee/README.md

 ## compatibility

-vee works with your `package.json`, uses the npm registry (and mirrors) + produces a `node_modules` layout with symlinks that node will understand. so your existing vite, next or whatever should work (˶ᵔ ᵕ ᵔ˶)
+vee works with your `package.json`, uses the npm registry (configurable via `.npmrc`) + produces a `node_modules` layout with symlinks that node will understand. so your existing vite, next or whatever should work (˶ᵔ ᵕ ᵔ˶)

 ---